Frequently Asked Questions

 If your baby accidentally swallows a hearing aid battery, call the hospital immediately.

 When babies are very young, the size of their ear changes quickly.
 Earmolds may need to be replaced every month or every few months.
-As your baby gets older, the time that each earmold will last becomes longer and longer.
+As your baby gets older, the time that 3B38 each earmold will last becomes longer and longer.
 Older children may only need new earmolds every year or so.

 You should look at the earmold every day to see if it needs to be cleaned.
-The basic steps include removing the earmold from the hearing aid and clearing and d 383D rying the earmold before reattaching to the hearing aid.
+The basic steps include removing the earmold from the hearing aid and clearing and drying the earmold before reattaching to the hearing aid.
 It should be removed from the hearing aid and thoroughly cleaned every week or every two weeks.
 On a daily basis, the hearing aid and earmold should be wiped down.
 It is important not to get the hearing aid part wet because it may damage the hearing aid.

 This is best discussed with your audiologist or child’s doctor.
 Different countries have different laws and procedures.